nippur72/Saltarelle.AngularJS/README.Directives.md

 - Creating a factory
 - Creating a service
 - Creating a filter
+- Creating an animation
+- Creating a directive
+- Using routes
+- Using the http object
 - Using watches
+- Using resources

 <a name="whatis"></a>
 ## What is

-Saltarelle.AngularJS is a library written for the [Saltarelle](www.saltarelle-compiler.com) C#-to-javascript compiler that allows to use the [AngularJS](angularjs.org) framework from the C# language, making it possible to write C# client side web applications.
+Saltarelle.AngularJS is a library written for the [Saltarelle](www.saltarelle-compiler.com) C#-to-javascript compiler that allows to use the [AngularJS](angularjs.org) framework from the C# language, making it possible to write modern C# client side web applications.

 Other than providing an interface to AngularJS, the library also makes Angular more C# friendly, trying to make it look as if it was designed for C# and not Javascript.